 Since meaningful (i.e., monotonic increasing) transformations of the data will not later the ranks of the respective variables (e.g, the ranks for log (X) will be the same for the ranks for X), Spearman's correlation will not be altered by nonlinear increasing transformations of the Xs or the Ys.
 For instance, the Spearman correlation between PCB and dioxin concentrations (X and Y) in soil will be the same as the correlations between their logarithms (x and y).
-This desirable property and the fact that Spearman's correlation is less sensitive to extreme values than Pearson's correlation make Spearman's correlation an attractive alternative or complement of Pearson's correlation coefficient.
-There are some important theoretical differences between Pearson's and Spearman's correlation but a full discussion is beyond this guidance.
-In general, Pearson's correlation has a higher statistical power than Spearman's, although the latter has some more varied applications.
+This desirable property and the fact that Spearman's correlation is less sensitive to extreme values than Pearson's correlation coefficient.
+There are some important theoretical differences between Pearson's correlation has a higher statistical power than Spearman's, although the latter has some more varied applications.